pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 For group level API, the developer can leverage `group::cooperative_reduce_t` to add the final results by themselves.

 ### Configuraiton for GEMM building block
-The building block is a crucial component of GEMM, the `brgemm_select_t` class provides a simple interface as below.
+The building block is a crucial component of GEMM, the `gemm_select_t` class provides a simple interface as below.
 In this template, the memory layout, computation engine and work-group/sub-gourp shape will be provided and the developer can decide the location of input and output matrix which is either from global or shared local memory.